aa-hridoy/envato-sale-tools-docs/getting-started.md

 ![Import statements](images/import-statements-1.png)

 We provide 2 ways _Import Statements from Envato API_ and _Import Statements from CSV file_.
-We recommend you to **import statements from Envato CSV** file because it's don't need to wait for a long time to call the Envato API.
+We recommend you to **import statements from Envato CSV** file because it doesn't need to wait for a long time to call the Envato API.

 ### Import from CSV file